mahmoudMBA/bts-rtda-lab-9/README.md

 # Assignment

-- Complete the boiler plate with code to produce indexes on elesticsearch with the following views:
+- Complete the spark boiler plate provided with code to produce indexes on elesticsearch with the following views:

     - Age average by Country
     - Percentage of programmers by languaje.